 The programme develops your knowledge and skills over two years, enabling you to progress to higher education studies.
-In both practical and theoretical settings, you will study advanced concepts in government, discipline, physical preparation, leadership, law, citizenship, command and control, and fitness testing.
+In both practical and theoretical settings, you will study advanced concepts in teamwork and leadership, physical preparation, behaviour and discipline, citizenship, and police powers and the law.

-You will build a portfolio based around evidence generated by the various assessment methods in each unit.
+You will build an online portfolio based around evidence generated by the various assessment methods in each unit.
 You are expected to work on multiple assessments at any one time.
 You will be assessed through practical demonstrations, logbooks and performance records, written reports and essays, presentations, workbooks, discussions and vivas.

 On successful completion, the programme provides an excellent platform for progression to courses such as the:

 You may also wish to seek voluntary or paid employment in the Public Services or in the security industry as a door supervisor, CCTV operator or security guard.
 Alternatively, you could apply for the special constabulary or reservist forces.
 You do not, of course, have to enter the Public Services as the skills gained on this course are transferable to a wider range of job areas.